 In this article, I will share my experience with Cassandra and how you can manage big data in an effective way.
 Apache Cassandra is a high-performance, extremely scalable, fault-tolerant (i.e., no single point of failure), distributed non-relational database solution.
 But Cassandra differs from SQL and RDBMS in some important aspects.
 If, like me, you come from the world of SQL databases, it’s hard to understand Cassandra’s data concept.
-I took several weeks to do so.
+It took me several weeks to do so.
 So let’s see what is the difference.

 Data Management in RDBMS

 In a relational database management system (RDBMS) data is organized in databases.
 A database is a big store on a server from which your data is written and read.
 You organize your data in Tables and select the data via the query language SQL.
 It does not matter how big your data is.
 You can append million of rows to a single table and you can be sure that selecting specific data is still efficient.